Hooded Plovers project

 If you see a Hooded Plover please:

-Adelaide and Mount Lofty Natural Resources Management Board, Onkaparinga, Yankalilla, Victor Harbor and Alexandrina Councils
+Adelaide and Mount Lofty Ranges Natural Resources Management Board with the Onkaparinga, Yankalilla, Victor Harbor, Alexandrina, Marion and Holdfast Bay councils.

-Adelaide and Mount Lofty Natural Resources Management Board and Bird Life Australia
+Adelaide and Mount Lofty Ranges Natural Resources Management Board, National Landcare Program, and Bird Life Australia